GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Method

 \subsection{Creating an Enriched Gallery}

 The objective of most ReID models is to produce a feature extraction function that generates a feature vector for each data sample.
-Given two different data samples of the same person, the feature extraction function is expected to generate feature vectors with a lower cosine distance compared to two samples from different persons.
+Given two different data samples of the same person, the feature extraction function is expected to generate feature vectors with a lower distance compared to two samples of different persons.
 The richer the gallery is with samples that are similar to the query set, the more likely it is to find a correct gallery match.
-Hence, we propose an algorithm to enrich a given labeled gallery using face features, when available, from the unlabeled query.\\ Building an enriched gallery is done using the following weakly supervised algorithm and summarized in \cref{fig:gallery-enrichment}.
-Given labeled and unlabeled samples: \begin{enumerate}[leftmargin=*] \item For every labeled data sample in which a face was detected, we extract a face feature vector and label it using the label of the original sample, to create a face gallery. \item For every unlabeled sample in which a face was detected and verified (\cref{face-to-pose}), we predict a label by computing its face feature vector and comparing it to the labeled face gallery from step 1. \item (optional) Under the open-set setting, we label out-of-gallery queries as "Unknown" (\cref{open-set-challenge}). \item We create an enriched gallery by extracting ReID feature vectors from the originally labeled data and the predicted samples from step 2. \end{enumerate}
+Hence, we propose the following unsupervised algorithm to enrich a given gallery from the query using face features, when available (\cref{fig:gallery-enrichment}).
+Given gallery and query samples: \begin{enumerate}[leftmargin=*]

+\item We first apply a face detector on all gallery samples.
+We then build a face gallery by applying a face feature extractor on every sample in which a face was detected. \item For every query sample in which a face was detected, we save a reference to the most similar gallery sample by computing its face feature vector and comparing it to the face gallery from \Cref{item:labeled} using cosine-similarity. \item We create an enriched gallery by extending the original gallery with the queries from \Cref{item:unlabeled}. \end{enumerate}

-We note that the above process assumes that the query set is given beforehand, however, this process could also be made online by adding one query sample at a time.
+During evaluation, the references to the original gallery samples are used to determine the predicted identity of a given query sample.